Voice Agents

 Below is a minimal voice agent using the Node.js SDK and the application defaults for STT and TTS.

-The jambonz portal now allows you to “bring your own LLM” in a similar fashion to speech credentials.
-You can configure credentials for any supported LLM vendor and then select that vendor in the agent verb.
+The jambonz portal lets you “bring your own LLM” in a similar fashion to speech credentials.
+Configure credentials in Account → LLM Services, then reference the vendor in the agent verb.

 The agent verb normalizes message formats and tool schemas across vendors automatically.
 You write tools in OpenAI format and the agent verb adapts them for each vendor.